Superlight-Labs/NewFinance/README.md

 1. Fully non-custodial wallet
 2. High Security by relying on Multi Party Computation (Based on [Unbounds C++ MPC Library](https://github.com/unboundsecurity/blockchain-crypto-mpc))
 3. Use of known and established UX such as in mobile banking apps
-4. No requirements of new know-how by users
+4. No requirements of bitcoin specific know-how by users
 5. Absolute transparency through building in public (open source github repository)

 <p align="right"><a href="#readme-top">🔝</a></p>